Last week, we gave you five tips on how to improve your confidential disclosure agreements ("10 Tips for Better CDAs (Part 1)"). Here are five more:

-The EU has recently found its own answer to this question: Under the European Trade Secrets Directive of 26 May 2016 (to be implemented by the European Member States until the end of 2018), reverse engineering is a valid defense in trade secret misappropriation proceedings.
+The EU has found its own answer to this question: Under the European Trade Secrets Directive of 26 May 2016, reverse engineering is a valid defense in trade secret misappropriation proceedings.
 The Directive expressly states that “Reverse engineering of a lawfully acquired product should be considered as a lawful means of acquiring information, except when otherwise contractually agreed.”

 Note the final five words: “except when otherwise contractually agreed”.
-In practical terms, this means that starting in 2019, if you would like to ensure that the recipient is precluded from reverse engineering, your CDA will need to say so.
+In practical terms, this means that if you would like to ensure that the recipient is precluded from reverse engineering, your CDA will need to say so.

 7. Set a term.

 A good CDA should have an expiration date.
 Most confidential information has a limited lifespan, and most companies will find it overly burdensome to maintain information confidential for an indefinite period of time.

 Note that the duration of a CDA is typically (much) longer than what you would find in other types of non-disclosure agreements (say, in M&A scenarios): In M&A, a maximum confidentiality term of 6 months to 1 year is fairly common.
 In contrast, in a biotech or pharma CDA, the term of protection is rarely shorter than 3 years, and will typically last 5 years, 10 years or even longer.
 In any case, you should try to find a confidentiality term that is adequate compared to the sensitivity of the information covered.